-Delicata squash, need full sun to thrive, try pick a space that receives at least eight hours in the summer months.
+Delicata squash, need full sun to thrive.
+Pick a space that receives at least eight hours of sun in the summer months.
 Depending on the variety of delicata squash you plant you may need more or less space.
 I have had no trouble planting squash about four or five feet apart.
 Although some varieties can vine out and become huge they really don't mind being close to one another as long as there is proper air flow.
 If your squash plants have poor air flow you may start seeing mildew and and other issues with pests and disease.

 Planting your seeds

 If you are choosing to start your delicata seeds indoors you can plant delicata squash seeds in late spring, depending on your last frost date and growing climate.
 I aim to start squash seeds three weeks prior to my last frost date.
 If you are direct sowing delicata, which is what I typically do and recommend.
 Space the squash seeds adequately and plant them about 1 inch deep.
 Lightly press the soil down around the seed.
 I like to build up small mounts of soil around my squash plant seeds in an interlinking pattern to make watering easier.
 Water the seeds until the mound is soaked.
 Keep the mound moist until the seedlings emerge.

 Water squash deeply ever few days.
 It is common for squash to wilt during the day and spring back to life when the temps cool in the evening.
 Do not be alarmed if your squash look wilted during the hottest hours of the day, but do provide extra water if they are having a harder time bouncing back from the heat.

 To suppress weed growth and maintain moisture levels, you can spread mulch around the delicata squash plant mound.
 I don't fertilize after planting squash but I do add a healthy layer of compost to soil before planting seeds.